JolleJolles/pythutils/README.md

 - [OpenCV](http://opencv.org/)

-For installing python with opencv on a mac I have written a concise guide here: https://git.io/fpyvq

-**Note**: Not all dependencies are installed automatically as some packages (like Matplotlib) take considerable time, especially on the RPi, and may only be required in specific cases.
-Please install these manually when required using `pip`.
+For installing python with OpenCV on Mac, Ubunto, or Raspberry Pi, follow the tutorial in the documentation [here](https://github.com/JolleJolles/animlab/tree/master/docs/install-opencv.md).

 Example
 --------